Detailed course offerings (Time Schedule) are available for

 Analysis of principles of community health as applied to the delivery of clinical services in order to improve public health, reduce disparities, provide leadership in delivery of care, and synthesize one's clinical role with public health.
 Examines environmental, social, cultural, and behavioral determinants of health.
 Includes family, aggregates, and populations.
 Offered: jointly with NURS 560.

-HSERV 509 Public Health and Informatics (3) Turner
+HSERV 509 Public Health and Informatics (3) A. TURNER

 Introduction to the emerging field of public health informatics.
 Covers general public health topics as well as key public health informatics issues and applications.
 Evaluates a public health information system.
-Prerequisite: either MEBI 530 or permission of instructor.
-Offered: jointly with MEBI 533; W.
+Prerequisite: either BIME 530 or permission of instructor.
+Offered: jointly with BIME 533; W.

 HSERV 510 Society and Health (3)